 Think tank’s initiative details how racism in historical laws and regulations continues to affect Floridians’ ability to thrive and prosper

-ST. PETERSBURG, Fla. - Florida Policy Institute (FPI) today unveiled The Florida Timeline, a new multimedia initiative that examines how laws and regulations implemented throughout the state’s history have driven disparate outcomes by race and ethnicity.
+Florida Policy Institute (FPI) today unveiled the worker justice portion of its multimedia initiative, The Florida Timeline, which examines how laws and regulations implemented throughout the state’s history have driven disparate outcomes by race and ethnicity.

 FPI is an independent, nonpartisan and nonprofit organization dedicated to advancing state policies and budgets that improve the economic mobility and quality of life for all Floridians.

 American Rescue Plan Act Changes.
 The American Rescue Plan Act of 2021 extended PEUC and PUA benefits through the week ending September 6, 2021.
 It also increased the maximum duration of PEUC benefits ($300 a week) to 53 weeks and the maximum duration of PUA to 79 weeks.
 Although PEUC and PUA did not end until September 6, 2021, Florida withdrew from the Federal Pandemic Unemployment Compensation Program (FPUC) effective June 26, 2021.
 FPUC provided persons who were out of work due to COVID-19 with an additional $300 a week in unemployment insurance.

 Reemployment Assistance weeks reverted to 12 effective January 1, 2022.
 DEO determines the maximum number of weeks available to RA claimants based on a statutory formula that looks at the average unemployment rate for the most recent third calendar year quarter (i.e., July, August, and September).
 Based on the downturn in unemployment, the maximum number of weeks for RA reverted to 12 effective January 1, 2022.